whitschroder/remote-sensing/_sources/drones.md

 ```
 Image credit: [Luna et al. 2022](https://www.mdpi.com/1424-8220/22/6/2297)

 Finally, flight overlap and drone altitude will affect the speed that the drone can fly while taking photos.
-The shutter speed is also a factor, but the effects are generally negligible at speeds faster than 1/1000.
+The shutter speed is also a factor, but the effects are generally negligible at shutter speeds faster than 1/1000.
 A more significant factor is the photo interval, or the number of seconds between photos.
 A good rule of thumb is to allow 2 seconds between photos.
 To calculate drone speed, we need to know the dimensions of our photos, which we can calculate using ground sampling distance.
 This time, we use the height rather than the width of the photos because of the directionality of the flight.

 $$
 \text{Distance Covered (Dh)} = \text{Image Height (IMh) * Ground Sampling Distance (GSD)}
 $$

 For the desired overlap, the drone should not traverse the full Distance Covered (Dh) value but rather a fraction of that distance.
-For 70% overlap, we want the drone to traverse only 30% of the distance.
+For 70% overlap (or 0.7), we want the drone to traverse only 30% of the distance (or 0.3).
 Therefore,

 $$
-\text{Drone Speed (s)} = {{\text{Distance Covered (Dh) * (1 - Overlap)}} \over {\text{100 * Photo Interval}}}
+\text{Drone Speed (s)} = {{\text{Distance Covered (Dh) * (1 - Overlap)}} \over {\text{Photo Interval}}}
 $$

 A useful calculator is available [here](https://www.pix-pro.com/blog/photogrammetry-calculator).